 Keep your contacts informed of all subsequent actions and, when appropriate, make additional requests for advice and support.
 Always share successes and express your gratitude anew.

-Finally, stop by the Career Center and let us know how it went!
+Finally, stop by the Greene Center and let us know how it went!
 We’ll help you with next steps and answer any remaining questions.